-- Support the IT department with monitoring the GDPR requirements for external apps, extensions and programs to ensure compliance requirements are being met. - This list is not intended to be exhaustive.
-Please see the Digital Strategy Policy (link needed) for further information.
+Support the IT department with monitoring the GDPR requirements for external apps, extensions and programs to ensure compliance requirements are being met.

 Virtual school heads

 Virtual school heads have a non-statutory responsibility for the strategic oversight of the educational attendance, attainment and progress of pupils with a social worker as well as pupils who are looked after, previously looked after and those who are care leavers. .